Frameless Shower: What to Know About This Popular Shower Type

 What is the Difference Between Frameless Showers and Showers With Frameless Doors?

-A frameless shower enclosure has a glass door in addition to at least one glass wall.
+This type of shower enclosure has a glass door in addition to at least one glass wall.

-On the other hand, showers with frameless doors refer to a shower where three walls are made up of the existing bathroom walls, and then a glass door is added as the fourth wall.
+On the other hand, showers with frameless doors refer to a shower where three walls are made up of the existing bathroom walls, and a glass door is added as the fourth wall.
 This may include a fixed glass panel depending on how small or large the entry space to the shower is.
 You can see an example of that in the photo above.

 What Are the Parts of Frameless Shower Enclosures?